Skip to content

 Comparisons

 How SELF compares with other privacy, messaging, and communication tools.
-By SELF we mean both SELF Chain (the protocol) and the SELF App (the product most people actually touch).
+By SELF we mean both Celestial (the protocol) and the SELF App (the product most people actually touch).
 Each section looks at the same things: architecture, jurisdiction, delivery, authentication, recovery, and purpose.
 We will add more comparisons over time.
 None of this is legal, investment, or security advice.

 Signal